A: The Civil Appeals Mediation Program (CAMP), is a court-annexed mediation program at the United States Court of Appeals for the Second Circuit.

-A: The mediator is a determined advocate of settlement without being coercive.
-She may act as a moderator, facilitator, intermediary, neutral evaluator, and reality-checker.
-She may suggest terms of settlement.
+A: The mediator is a nonjudicial neutral third-party who serves as an advocate of settlement.
 Counsel can expect the mediator to be familiar with the history of the litigation, the posture of the case, and the issues on appeal.
-The mediator will seek additional information about the dispute and the parties’ interests, claims, and defenses in order to fully explore all possibilities for voluntary resolution.
-While the mediator encourages the parties to take advantage of opportunities to settle, the mediator recognizes that settlement is not always possible.
+The mediator may seek additional information about the dispute and the parties’ interests, claims, and defenses in exploring the possibility of settlement.
+Mediators can overcome many of the barriers that prevent parties from identifying their underlying interests, needs, priorities, and goals.
+Mediators can assist each party in understanding the other’s interests.

 Q: Do I have to settle my case?

-A: No. Whether to settle is ultimately for the parties and their counsel to decide.
-However, counsel and parties are required to participate in the conference with the utmost diligence and in good faith.
-Experience shows that settlements can often be achieved when neither side thought it was possible.
+A: No. Whether to settle, or even to make or return a settlement offer, is ultimately for the parties and their counsel to decide.
+However, counsel and parties are required to participate in the mediation process in good faith.
+Experience has shown that settlements can often be achieved when neither side thought it was possible.

 Q: Who do I contact if I am having trouble with ECF filings?

 A: The ECF helpdesk can be contacted by email at

 firstname.lastname@example.org.
 Alternatively, you can call the ECF helpdesk at (212) 857-8630.
 Office hours are between 8:30am and 5:00pm, Monday through Friday, excluding federal holidays.

 Q: How do I provide feedback on the mediation process?